 Even with a court order in place, your ex-partner may just ignore it or follow it some but not all of the time.
 When he does not follow the order, it is called breaching the order.
 This is his way of demonstrating to you that he is still in charge.

 It can be very frustrating to you and your children.
-If he fails to show up for access, the kids may be disappointed.
+If he fails to show up to spend time with them, the kids may be disappointed.
 You may have made plans to see friends or to work, and now your plans have to be set aside.

 A detailed order: The best way to ensure this does not happen is to try to get a court order that spells out any ongoing arrangements in detail, with consequences if the order is not followed.
 It is helpful to have a police enforcement clause in your order, although not all police will become involved even when there is such a clause.